Siraitia grosvenorii

-Siraitia grosvenorii, also known as monkfruit, luo han guo (羅漢果 (luóhàn guǒ)), or Swingle fruit, is a herbaceous perennial vine of the gourd family, Cucurbitaceae.
-It is native to southern China.
+Siraitia grosvenorii, commonly known as luohan fruit (羅漢果 (luóhàn guǒ) "arhat fruit", also directly: luo han guo/kuo), monk fruit or swingle fruit is a herbaceous perennial vine of the gourd family, Cucurbitaceae, native to southern China.

 The plant is cultivated for its fruit extract containing mogrosides.
 Mogroside extract has been used as a low-calorie sugar substitute for drinks and in traditional Chinese medicine.
-One mogroside, mogroside V, creates a sweetness sensation 250 times stronger than sucrose.
+One mogroside classified as mogroside V produces a sweet-tasting sensation 250 times stronger than sucrose.